CuriosityFTW/normal_distribution/README.md

 ---

 **My contributions:**
-* Developed a Python script to generate normal distributions for model training purposes
+* Developed a Python script to generate normal distributions for model training